ROCm/gpufort/README.md

 Given that all code and especially the grammar is written in python3, GPUFORT can be developed at a quick pace.

+* GPUFORT does a bad job in analyzing what code parts can be offloaded and which ones not
+* GPUFORT does a bad job in reorganizing loops and assignments in order to maximize the available parallelism

+While both would be possible as the translator works with a tree structure, we simply have not started to implement much in this direction yet.

 * GPUFORT does not implement the full OpenACC standard (yet)